hbctraining/Pseudobulk-for-scRNAseq/lessons/06_DE_comparisons.md

 So far in this workshop, we have made use of the DESeq2 and FindMarkers algorithms to find differentially expressed genes between the TN and cold7 sample groups.
 In this lesson, we compare and contrast results and use visualizations to see the practical implications of the questions outlined in the beginning of the lesson.

 Let's begin by creating a new Rscript called `DE_comparison.R`.
-At the top add a commented header to indicate what this file is going to contain.
+At the top, add a commented header to indicate what this file is going to contain.

 ```r
 # September 2024